maxpistawka/KADeck/README.md

 # Special Thanks
-I'd like to give a thank you to the creator of hgtk (Toolkit for Hangul composing) and SuperMemo2 on python, as these libaries were essential to the creation of this app.
+I'd like to give a thank you to the creator of hgtk (Toolkit for Hangul composing) and SuperMemo2 on python, as these libraries were essential to the creation of this app.